jinghuazhao/Caprion/docs/README.md

 2021.sh --> plink2.sh
 ```

-Note that `eSet.R` actually covers data from pilot, batches 2 and 3, and that analyses across different data share much in common, e.g., w.r.t. the use of `plink2.sh`.
+Note that `eSet.R` actually covers data from pilot, batches 2 and 3.

 ## Reference